 John McQuaid, Adjunct Faculty

 John McQuaid is a journalist and author, most recently of the book Tasty: The Art and Science of What We Eat, which explores the biology and history of flavor from the origin of life to the modern food system.
-While working for the New Orleans Times-Picayune, he was lead reporter on a Pulitzer Prize-winning newspaper series about market-driven fisheries collapses around the world, and co-writer of a series that anticipated the city’s near-demise by Hurricane Katrina.
+While working for the New Orleans Times-Picayune, he was a lead reporter on a Pulitzer Prize-winning newspaper series about market-driven fisheries collapses around the world and co-writer of a series that anticipated the city’s near-demise by Hurricane Katrina.
 He has also written about city-destroying super-termites, mountaintop-removal coal mining, the global flower business, and Trump administration science policies for publications including Smithsonian magazine, The Washington Post, and Scientific American.
 He is the co-author of Path of Destruction: The Devastation of New Orleans and the Coming Age of Superstorms, and recipient of a Japan Society Media Fellowship and an Open Society Institute Katrina Media Fellowship.